-for a PhD 30,000 - 40,000 words for an MPhil 15,000 - 20,000 words
+for a PhD: 30,000 - 40,000 words

+for an MPhil: 15,000 - 20,000 words

-- 10.10.1.8.
-At the point of submission, the following requirements shall be adhered to in the format of the submitted thesis: - a) theses shall be submitted in both electronic and print form; - b) theses shall normally be in A4 format; the University Research Degrees Sub-Committee may give permission for a thesis to be submitted in another format where it is satisfied that the contents of the thesis can be better expressed in that format; - c) theses shall be typed in Arial size 12; - d) theses shall be printed double-sided and the paper shall be white; - e) double spacing shall be used in the typescript except for indented quotations or footnotes and tables or figures, where single spacing may be used; - f) pages shall be numbered consecutively through the main text including photographs and/or diagrams included as whole pages; - g) the title page shall give the following information (see specimen title page at Appendix 2): - i) the full title of the thesis; - ii) the full name of the author; - iii) that the degree is awarded by the University; - iv) the award for which the degree is submitted in partial fulfilment of its requirements; - v) the Collaborating Establishment(s), if any; and - vi) the month and year of submission.
+10.10.1.8.
+At the point of submission, the following requirements shall be adhered to in the format of the submitted thesis:

+- a) theses shall be submitted in electronic form; - b) theses shall normally be in A4 format; the University Research Degrees Sub-Committee may give permission for a thesis to be submitted in another format where it is satisfied that the contents of the thesis can be better expressed in that format: - c) theses shall be typed in Arial size 12; - d) double spacing shall be used in the typescript except for indented quotations or footnotes and tables or figures, where single spacing may be used; - e) pages shall be numbered consecutively through the main text including photographs and/or diagrams included as whole pages; - f) the title page shall give the following information (see specimen title page at Appendix 2): - i) the full title of the thesis; - ii) the full name of the author; - iii) that the degree is awarded by the University; - iv) the award for which the degree is submitted in partial fulfilment of its requirements; - v) the Collaborating Establishment(s), if any; and - vi) the month and year of submission.